 Home to one of the city’s oldest nightspots (the venerable Webster Hall opened in 1886), the East Village offers plenty of late-night diversions.
 For the best nightlife in the neighborhood, look beyond the standard dance-club model to shindigs at lounges like Nowhere and Otto’s Shrunken Head—or accompany cocktails with comedy or cabaret at Joe’s Pub.
 Start (or end) your night at one of the area’s best bars.

-RECOMMENDED: Full guide to East Village
+RECOMMENDED: Full guide to the East Village in NYC

 A friendly, spacious bar, Nowhere attracts attitude-free crowds—and the place is filled with everyone from dykes to bears, thanks to a fun lineup of theme nights.
 The pool table’s also a big draw.